hoffmangroup/segway/doc/segway.rst

 the clustering system used).
 XXXcomp describe columns

-The ``likelihood.*.tab`` files each track the progression of likelihood during a single thread of EM training.
+The ``likelihood.*.tab`` files each track the progression of likelihood during a single iteration of EM training.
 The file has two columns.
 Each row represents a round of training.
 The first column is the log likelihood, and the second column is a way of calculating the Bayesian Information Criterion.